 All medicines have risks and benefits.
-Your doctor has weighed the risks of you taking this medicine against the benefits they expect it will have for you.
+Your doctor has weighed the risks of you taking RABEPRAZOLE SUN against the benefits this medicine is expected to have for you.

-If you have any concerns about taking this medicine, ask your doctor or pharmacist.
-Keep this leaflet with the medicine.
+If you have any concerns about using RABEPRAZOLE SUN ask your doctor or pharmacist.

+Keep this leaflet with your medicine.
 You may need to read it again.